Insight • Brand strategy

 Values and positioning

 The key is research, not assumption.
-Spending time in the community and talking to real people produces better insight than any desk research.
+Time in the community and conversations with real people will tell you more than desk research alone.

 A framework for building hyper-local brands